-The Department analyzed historical growth rates of total waiver enrollment days and average length of stay (ALOS) using CMS 372 Report data for the waiver years through March 31, 2017.
+The Department analyzed historical growth rates of total waiver enrollment days and average length of stay (ALOS) using CMS 372 Report data for the waiver years 19 - 23.
 The Department selected a standard linear regression model, applied the average growth rate to the previous years' total waiver enrollment days, and divided by the forecasted unduplicated participant count to derive the ALOS estimates.